jasonumiker-sysdig/kubernetes-security-demos/README.md

 And these are demos of the topics discussed my recent blog post - https://sysdig.com/blog/multi-tenant-isolation-boundaries-kubernetes/

 ## Pre-requisites
-By default the VM running the microk8s Kubernetes as well as the associated tooling and the demo applications uses 4 vCPUs and 8GB of RAM.
-You can try to decrease this in the setup-cluster/setup-microk8s-vm.sh file, but below this I noticed some components are periodically restarted for failing probes etc. - especialy if you are running Elastic instead of Falcosidekick (as required on ARM) to inspect Falco's event logs.
+By default the VM running the microk8s Kubernetes as well as the associated tooling and the demo applications uses 2 vCPUs and 4GB of RAM.

 Mac:
 1. Install microk8s with a `brew install microk8s`
 1. Clone this repo - `git clone https://github.com/jasonumiker-sysdig/kubernetes-security-demos.git`
 1. Run `setup-cluster/setup-microk8s-vm.sh`

-NOTE: On an M1/M2 Mac the Falcosidekick UI is currently unsupported so the workshop substitutes in an Elastic/Kibana to see the Falco events instead.

 Windows:
 1. Be running a Pro or Enterprise version of Windows 10/11 that can do Hyper-V